 There is no typical implementation setting.
 However, we can share with you what we’ve learned from our community of KA Lite and Kolibri users.
 Some example implementation settings are provided below based on the presence of a coach and whether the settings allows for formal, non-formal, and informal learning.

 What are some possible hardware configurations?¶

-To deploy Kolibri for multiple users you will need:
+To implement Kolibri for multiple users you will need:

 - Server device: a computer that is running the Kolibri software (e.g. a desktop computer, laptop, or Raspberry Pi).

 - One or more client devices that have web browsers (laptops, tablets, desktop computers, etc)

-For a single-device deployment (1) and (2) can be the same computer, with the browser connecting to the locally running Kolibri server.
+For a single-device implementation (1) and (2) can be the same computer, with the browser connecting to the locally running Kolibri server.
 To make the software accessible to multiple client devices, you will need to put them on the same local network as the Kolibri server device (1), e.g. through a WIFI access point.

-How can I generate content aligned to local curriculum?¶
+How can I aligned resources to local curricula?¶

-Use Kolibri Studio curriculum tool to curate content channels aligned to your local requirements.
-Once you finish creating the channels on Studio, you can import them on all your Kolibri deployments for use in learning environments.
+Use Kolibri Studio curriculum tool to curate channels aligned to your local requirements.
+Once you finish creating the channels on Studio, you can import them on all your Kolibri implementations for use in learning environments.

 Who maintains Kolibri?¶